The Blueprint for Effective DEI Work

 Completion of a “Candidate Project” meets the additional experience requirements for each credential.
+Teams/Groups can submit 1 collective group project.
 Please note, the Candidate Project results are separate and independent of the knowledge-based exam scores (i.e., a passing score in one will not offset the other).
 Candidates must pass both portions in IDC’s credentialing process.

 The project must be the candidate’s own work and have been completed within the last year.